wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 Please refer to [Apache Felix HTTP Service](http://felix.apache.org/documentation/subprojects/apache-felix-http-service.html#using-the-osgi-http-whiteboard) for more info on programmatic registration.

 #### 2.1.11.
-JAAS plugin
+JAAS plugin {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/oidc/java/jaas.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/oidc/java/jaas.adoc)

-Itâ€™s generally not needed to use JAAS for most of the applications, especially if they are HTTP based, and you should most likely choose one of our other adapters.
+It¡¯s generally not needed to use JAAS for most of the applications, especially if they are HTTP based, and you should most likely choose one of our other adapters.
 However, some applications and systems may still rely on pure legacy JAAS solution.
 Keycloak provides two login modules to help in these situations.

 The provided login modules are:

 - org.keycloak.adapters.jaas.DirectAccessGrantsLoginModule

   This login module allows to authenticate with username/password from Keycloak.
-Itâ€™s using [Resource Owner Password Credentials](https://www.keycloak.org/docs/latest/securing_apps/index.html#_resource_owner_password_credentials_flow) flow to validate if the provided username/password is valid.
-Itâ€™s useful for non-web based systems, which need to rely on JAAS and want to use Keycloak, but canâ€™t use the standard browser based flows due to their non-web nature.
+It¡¯s using [Resource Owner Password Credentials](https://www.keycloak.org/docs/latest/securing_apps/index.html#_resource_owner_password_credentials_flow) flow to validate if the provided username/password is valid.
+It¡¯s useful for non-web based systems, which need to rely on JAAS and want to use Keycloak, but can¡¯t use the standard browser based flows due to their non-web nature.
 Example of such application could be messaging or SSH.

 - org.keycloak.adapters.jaas.BearerTokenLoginModule